 - Measurement and assessment of noise and vibration from railways, metros, other transport and nearby construction; prevention or mitigation of noise and vibration problems

 - Dynamic modelling of structures

-- Design of laboratory facilities with sound and vibration isolation for low-noise and low-vibration applications, such as specialist electron microscopes, silicon chip fabrication, and rooms housing vibration sensitive equipment and processes
+- Design of laboratory facilities with sound and vibration isolation for low-noise and low-vibration applications, such as electron microscopes, silicon chip fabrication, and rooms housing vibration sensitive equipment and processes

 - Design guidance to prevent wind-induced noise in or around buildings; “whistling buildings”

 - Specification of the design and qualification of test rooms, including anechoic and reverberant chambers and liaison with designers, builders and suppliers.
 ISVR Consulting assisted Saint-Gobain to specify their hemi-anechoic chamber for NVH measurements and choose their primary supplier.

 - Design of sports and entertainment facilities, including vibration isolation of fitness suites from the rest of the building

 - Laboratory testing of materials, including sound insulation, transmission loss or acoustic absorption measurements

 We are also experienced in collaborating with industry professionals such as architects, builders, engineers and environmental health officers.